-The necessity of a cyst communicating with the ventricular system and / or subarachnoid space to earn the designation porencephaly is also a point of contention.
+The necessity of a cyst communicating with the ventricular system and / or subarachnoid space to earn the designation porencephaly is a point of contention between radiologist.
 Some authors use the term for cysts whether or not communication exists.
 Others reserve the term of cysts that communicate with at least one space, in which case they divide porencephalic cysts into internal (communicating with the ventricle) or external (communicating with the subarachnoid space).
 Still others require communication with both.